Provided by University of Illinois at Chicago

 The University of Illinois at Chicago has received a five-year, $4.3 million grant from the National Institute on Disability and Rehabilitation Research and the Administration for Community Living to establish a new, multi-institutional center to study the needs of families caring for people with disabilities.
 More than 65 million family caregivers in the U.S help 12 million seniors and people with disabilities to live at home.
 While family caregivers save the federal government billions each year in long-term care services, "these caregivers aren't getting much support in return," said principal investigator Sandy Magaña, professor of disability and human development at UIC.
 Family caregivers themselves often suffer health and stress-related problems, too, she said, due to the demands of providing care at home.

-"By gaining a better understanding of the experiences of —the services they use, and the needs and challenges they face—we can help set policy and research agendas that will lead to improvements in the health and well-being of individuals with disabilities of all ages, racial and ethnic backgrounds and the family members that help support them," Magaña said.
+"By gaining a better understanding of the experiences of family caregivers—the services they use, and the needs and challenges they face—we can help set policy and research agendas that will lead to improvements in the health and well-being of individuals with disabilities of all ages, racial and ethnic backgrounds and the family members that help support them," Magaña said.

 Currently, Magaña said, support services for caregivers of the elderly and caregivers of people with disabilities are isolated from each other.